 - Seek legal help.
 If none of these options work, you may seek to resolve your problem through the legal system or through an alternative dispute program, such as arbitration, conciliation, or mediation.

-If you have problems during an online transaction, try to work them out directly with the seller.
+If you have problems during an online transaction, try to work them out directly with the seller or website.
 If that does not work, file a complaint with:

 - Your consumer protection agency.

 - Econsumer.gov, if your purchase was with a foreign retailer.

 If you made your online purchase using your credit card, you can dispute the charge with your credit card company.